• Skip to main content

 Dial

 I hope still don’t mind me comparing the Parsifal Day-Date with the aforementioned Rolex model.
 All elements on its face are a bit larger making the piece a bit easier to read with just a passing glance.
-The traditional magnifying lens that is glued to the sapphire crystal right atop of date aperture makes the calendar even more readable.
+The traditional magnifying lens that is glued to the sapphire crystal right atop the date aperture makes the calendar even more readable.

 Its only problem (at least, usability-wise) is the super-thin strips of Superluminova on the hour and minute hands.
-Nighttime legibility may a bit problematic, especially in those dark places with directed light spots on the walls that don’t do much in terms of lighting up space but still don’t let your eyes to adapt to darkness.
+Nighttime legibility may a bit problematic, especially in those dark places with directed light spots on the walls that don’t do much in terms of lighting up space but still don’t let your eyes adapt to darkness.

 That’s basically all.